radomir-mijovic/radomir-mijovic/README.md

 ### Hi there 👋
 I'm Radomir Mijovic, a full-stack developer passionate about creating seamless web experiences for all end-users.
-With a specialization in Python and Django, and vast experience across numerous successful roles, I bring a comprehensive skill set to every project, handling both front-end and back-end development with precision and care.
+I bring a comprehensive skill set to every project, handling both front-end and back-end development with precision and care.

 I thrive in environments where I can tackle challenges head-on, and I enjoy collaborating with talented teams.
 My experience spans the full development lifecycle, guaranteeing a level of expertise in all aspects of most projects, and ensuring that all processes are thoughtfully designed and efficiently executed.